 There has been substantial debate since the referendum as to what Brexit actually means and represents.
 One of the less helpful analyses came from Prime Minister Theresa May when she proclaimed that “Brexit means Brexit.”
 But aside from the fevered discussions over Britain’s future trade and legal relationship with the European Union, which have overshadowed nearly all political debate since the referendum, what is abundantly clear from the data is that the British public voted Leave in order to achieve aims that have, for decades, been advocated by the radical right.
 Since the referendum, those involved in the Leave campaign have sought to deny or minimize the link and now appear to be distancing themselves from the more radical elements of the campaign to leave the EU.

-Dr. Paul Stocker is a Senior Fellow at CARR, and a specialist on fascist and far right movements within Britain and beyond.
+Dr. Paul Stocker is a Senior Fellow at CARR, and a specialist on fascist and far-right movements within Britain and beyond.
+See his profile here.

 © Paul Stocker.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).